 In January 2019, the NCBE established a “Testing Task Force” to undertake a comprehensive study of the bar exam to ensure that it continues to test the knowledge, skills, and abilities most relevant to entry-level legal practice in a fair, valid, and reliable manner.

 This research culminated in the publication of their final report in April 2021.
-The report outlined the task force’s findings and offered recommendations for the future of the bar exam, including developing a next generation bar exam (NextGen Bar Exam).
+The report outlined the task force’s findings and offered recommendations for the future of the bar exam, including developing the NextGen bar exam.

 Some jurisdictions have committed to debuting the NextGen Bar Exam in July 2026, while others are waiting until 2027 or 2028.
 The NCBE’s stated purpose is to align the exam more closely with the practical skills and knowledge required for modern-day legal practice while maintaining high standards for licensure.